mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He hesitated, but he knew he should say something.
 "I'm not here for trouble," he said, walking slowly from the tree.
 He maintained the distance between them.

 "Kipnu, you've made it!" thi said.
 "Come in, come in.
-We have much to–"
+We have much to..."

-"No," he stopped hae.
-"I'm not going anywhere until you tell me what's going on.
-Who are you?
-How do you know the maman that sent me here?"

-"My name is Casra and I can tell you everything you want to know, but right now we need to get inside.
-It's not safe out in the open like this."

-"Out in the open?" he balked.
-"The trees are thicker than clay out here."
+But he stared at hae with eyes as cold as his skin.
+"Who are you?" he asked.
+"Is this another of Shinna's tests?"

-Casra maintained hae calm but urgent tone.
-"I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I'm not like the others.
+The kaln adjusted hae stance, took a step toward him and bowed.
+"I am Casra and this is my home.
+We did not lead you here to test your loyalty or enslave you with kanosin.
+We brought you here so that you could be yourself again, and hopefully help others to do the same.
+I know you have no reason to trust a stranger from what you've seen out here, but you can see yourself that I'm not like the others.
 I have a place of refuge here.
 Safety from the guardians and the cold."

 He observed: hae spartan coat and trousers, a well-used lantern, and no sign of kanosin in hae skin.
 Casra might not be with Shinna but he'd quickly learned to measure everyone on Ulukoma with an eye of distrust.
 "How many are here?" he asked.

 "It's just my kaln and I," thi said.

-"You brought a child to this place?"

-Before Casra could reply, the ground beneath the fallen tree moved, and a kaln climbed out.
+"You brought a child to this place?" he asked.
+Before Casra could reply, a patch of ground beneath the fallen tree began to open up, and a kaln climbed out.
 Kipnu recognized hae face in the lantern light.
-"You!
-You're that kaln from the ship!" he exclaimed.
-"What was it that woman called you...
-Linyu?"
+"You're that kaln from the ship!" he exclaimed.
+"Linyu, was it?
+The woman, Setre.
+She knew your name."

 Linyu walked toward Casra and grinned at him as thi stared at his chest.
-"You're blue now," thi said.
-Casra admonished hae, "Linyu!", but Kipnu laughed.
+"You're blue now," thi said with a clever smirk.
+"Linyu!", Casra admonished hae but Kipnu chuckled along with Linyu.
 His eyes met again with Casra's and a sense of warmth came over him.
 He was in good company here.

-The entrance Linyu had come through was a wooden door with just enough space to fit Kipnu's lumbering body with a strange black long poncho draped over his shoulders.
+The entrance Linyu had popped out of was a wooden door with just enough space to fit Kipnu's lumbering body.
 As he set foot upon the floor of their home, he took in the sweet piny scent of burning anomin oil.
 To his left was a small black iron firebox with a pot sitting atop.
-To his right, a small low table crouched over a thickly-woven kelp rug.
-At the far end of the room a large vinegrass bed was neatly laid in a corner where Linyu was lighting a third lantern that hung from a hook in the wall.
-Casra had already prepared him a set of thick kelpen trousers and held them out with a stern posture as if to insist he wear them before stepping any further.
+To his right, a small low table crouched over a thickly-woven kelpen rug, the same material as the long black poncho draped over his shoulders.
+At the far end of the room a large vinegrass bed was neatly laid in a corner where Linyu was lighting a third lantern perched upon a metal stand.
+Casra had already prepared him a set of thick kelpen trousers and held them out with a stern look on hae face as if to insist he wear them before stepping any further.

 "Lin," thi said. "grab a few paocha leaves from the cupboard."